PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/app-constants/+page.md

 As you can see, the page's GUI contains the name `James Bond` at multiple places.
 This name is currently stored in an app constant, so all pages can access it.
 All seems good!

-However, to improve security and anonymousity among the agents, it has now been decided that one should never referr to the agents by name, but only by their code numbers, which for `James Bond` is `007`.
+However, to improve security and anonymity among the agents, it has now been decided that one should never refer to the agents by name, but only by their code numbers, which for `James Bond` is `007`.

 Change the code so the GUI displays `007` instead of `James Bond`.
 When you're done, it should look as shown below.